FredHutch/slurm-examples/centipede/README.md

 - set --job-name=${ANALYSIS} for all jobs
 - adjust wall clock --time if required
   (the maximum time this job may use)
+- --requeue is not for failed jobs (just preempted ones)

 ---